Typst for University Notes

 Jul 17, 2025

-In my first two semesters, I relied on Markdown and Obsidian to take notes, Git to version them, and GitHub to back them up.
-I exported them as PDFs when needed.
-It worked — but it always felt like a patchwork solution.
+For my first two semesters, I used Markdown and Obsidian to take notes, Git to version them, and GitHub to back them up.
+Exported as PDFs when needed.
+It worked, but always felt like a patchwork solution.

 Typst Assignment

-• I use NixOS and macOS, so flakes work everywhere.
+I use NixOS and macOS, so flakes just work everywhere.
+And I get the git push/pull workflow I like.

 {